daltonbr/LibraryManager/README.md

 # LibraryManager
-a simple Library Manager System made in Java - made in Java
+a simple Library Manager System made in Java

 ### Author